-The 2023 Operating Budget was prepared with the goal of supporting the District's mission of providing a dependable supply of safe, quality water delivered in an efficient, responsive, and affordable manner.
-Moreover, the proposed 2023 Operating Budget incorporates Strategic Planning goals and objectives identified by the Board, with input from leadership staff, at the Board's Strategic Planning Session.
-District staff recommends the proposed 2023 Operating Budget, as it reflects a balance between maintaining high-quality water service and keeping costs in check.
+The 2024 proposed Budget was prepared with the goal of supporting the District's mission of providing a dependable supply of safe, quality water delivered in an efficient, responsive, and affordable manner.
+The Budget incorporates Strategic Planning goals and objectives identified by the Board, with input from leadership staff, at the Board's Strategic Planning Session.
+District staff recommends the proposed 2024 Budget, as it reflects a balance between maintaining high-quality water service and keeping costs in check.

-The 2023 budget continues the practice of estimating the amount of staff time to be spent working on capital improvement projects and allocating the estimated salary and benefit costs to the Capital Improvement Budget.
+The 2024 Budget continues the practice of estimating the amount of staff time to be spent working on capital improvement projects and allocating the estimated salary and benefit costs to the Capital Improvement Budget.
 This allocation gives a more accurate picture of the true cost of both day-to-day operations and capital improvements.